binaryck/ord-connect/README.md

+This is a fork of ordzaar/ord-connect that supports React 19

 # ord-connect

 <img src="preview_wallets.png" alt="Preview" width="420" height="525"/>

 # Warning

 Ordzaar is undergoing some restructuring and with it, Ordit services will be taken down.
 Please use your own services for relaying txs etc.

 ## Introduction